samsquire/society/README.md

 People who want to be protected: put in a database, when job is lost, database kicks in.

 # Happiness is studied and the results integrated into society

-# Everyone has money

-Regardless whether  they work or not.

-* Gift every adult citizen with £10,000 a year (£833 a month)
-* Unconditionally £10,000 for each citizen, 600 billion
-* Remove all benefits except adult social care
-* Tax begins at £10,000
-* Everyone required to take out health insurance to NHS
-* 40% tax on property income
-* 12.5% corporate tax rate
-* 50% income tax

 # Beyond Authoritarianism